-Bigg Boss 13: Devoleena Bhattacharjee & Dalljiet Kaur Trolled For Comparing Shehnaz To Pet Dog Angel
+Bigg Boss 13: Devoleena Bhattacharjee And Dalljiet Kaur Trolled For Comparing Shehnaz To A Pet Dog

 Devoleena Writes…

-Devoleena shared a few pictures and captioned, "The only difference between Coffee and your opinion is that I asked for coffee.🤷♀ ."
+Devoleena shared a few pictures and captioned them, "The only difference between Coffee and your opinion is that I asked for coffee.🤷♀ ."

 Also Read: Bigg Boss 13: Vikas Gupta To Replace Devoleena Bhattacharjee; Is Paras Chhabra OUT Of The Show?